Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 Tips for Dogs Who Won't Share With Other Dogs

-As seen, sharing in dogs is not a very popular trend as it is in humans.
-It would be a big unrealistic expectation wishing that dogs could share in the same way humans do.
+As we've seen, sharing among dogs is not a very popular trend as it is among humans.
+It would be an unrealistic expectation to wish that dogs could share in the same way humans do.
 With this in mind, please follow these tips for safety.

 - Avoid punishing a dog for refusing to share.
 Consider that dogs who guard food, toys, and bones against other dogs are doing so out of insecurity.
 These dogs are concerned about losing access to certain resources and cannot relax so they'll try to defend resources overzealously.
 Punishing the dog will only exacerbate things.

 - Clean up as much as possible.
-Remove empty food bowls, pieces of bones, stuffing from toys and crumbs as much as possible.
+Remove empty food bowls, pieces of bones, and stuffing from toys, and crumbs as much as possible.